Hey there, Internet.

 Please understand that I'm not the one who created any of these philosophical absurdities with agnostic atheism.
 They were sitting there all along, just hiding within the idea itself.
 All I'm doing is pointing them out, and I'm hardly the first person to do so.
 Yet every time I try to have this conversation with a group of agnostics, they almost always react as if I just threatened to kick their puppies.
 They'll actually say insane things like, "Stop forcing your beliefs on me!" or "why are you so intolerant and judgmental?"
 [Reddit, 2023]---as if merely analyzing a philosophical label were the emotional equivalent of a putting a gun to their heads!
 It's maddening, too, because agnostic atheists are the ones routinely talking shit about Gnostics, often describing them as a bunch of arrogant, unsophisticated, loud-mouth dummy heads.

 One of my favorate examples of this attitude comes from none-other than the famous Neil deGrass Tyson himself [Tyson, 2012].
-When asked point blank whether or not he considers himself an atheist, he explicitly went out of his way to identify himself as agnostic.
+When asked point-blank whether or not he considers himself an atheist, he explicitly went out of his way to identify as agnostic.
 He admits openly that he doesn't believe in any God or Gods, yet he simultaneously refuses to associate with the very label that means exactly that.
 In his own words, Tyson doesn't like the word "atheist" because all the atheists he knows are too "active" for his liking.
 And since Tyson is a popular science educator, he doesn't want his message to be tainted by the psychological baggage of the dirty atheist label.

 Which brings us to the final reason why agnostic atheism gets under my skin.
 For all the philosophical pomp surrounding it, agnosticism is essentially just an act of submissive placation to religious bullies.
 Organized religion only ever thrives in a social environment where fanatics get to impose their beliefs onto others without challenge.
 The last thing they want is for a bunch of atheists make it clear to the public that theological beliefs can, in fact, be rejected with confidence.
 Thus, to protect their fragile egos against the evils of secular doubt, philosophers of religion simply changed the very meaning of knowledge itself.
 Rather than base it on empirically predictive models supported by a preponderance of hard data, they just raised the bar so high as to render everything a matter of "faith."
 Thus, nonexistence claims can simply by dismissed out of hand as impossible to ever prove, and all Gnostic atheists are subsequently derided as the unsophisticated philosophical plebeians that they are.
-It's absurd, it's manipulative, it's controlling, and for some extraordinarily confusing reason, half the atheist community routinely goes along with it!
+It's absurd, it's manipulative, it's controlling, and for some extraordinarily confusing reason, a large majority of the atheist community routinely goes along with it!

 The comedian Steven Colbert once famously joked that, "agnostics are just atheists without balls," [Colbert, 2007] and frankly, there's a lot of truth in that statement.
 You worked so hard to tear yourself away from a coercive religious authority, only to then embrace a label that was implicitly shaped by them to placate their sensibilities.
 Words mean things, and the way you use them can say a lot about the forces that control you.
 You would never think twice about strongly affirming the gnostic nonexistence of Santa Claus and vampires, so what exactly is compelling you to fight so hard for God?